noltron000-coursework/herd-immunity/README.md

-# Final Project: Herd Immunity Simulation
+# Project: Herd Immunity Simulation
 We're going to create a basic simulation of *Herd Immunity* by modeling how a virus moves through a population where some (but not all) of a population is vaccinated against this virus.